How to Become a Real Estate Agent in Delaware

 Step 5: Complete Post-Licensing Requirements

 New Delaware agents must complete a 12 hour post-licensing courses within 90 days of license issuance.
 This requirement ensures new agents understand practical application beyond the classroom.
+Learn more about post-licensing requirements in our blog.

 What is Required to Enroll in the Delaware Real Estate Pre-Licensing Course?